 Guide

 Traditionally, sending GPG-encrypted email from the terminal means piping gpg output into mail, manually managing keys, and hoping the MIME structure is correct.
 The Nylas CLI wraps all of this into a single --encrypt flag with automatic key discovery.
-GPG encryption works across Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+GPG encryption works across all major email providers.

 # Old way: pipe GPG into mail (fragile, no PGP/MIME)